ent/ent/doc/md/tutorial-todo-gql.md

 [gqlgen](https://gqlgen.com/) is a framework for easily generating GraphQL servers in Go.
 In this tutorial, we will review Ent's official integration with it.

-We start by creating a simple GraphQL schema for our todo list, then install the [99designs/gqlgen](https://github.com/99designs/gqlgen) package and configures it.
+This tutorial begins where the previous one ended (with a working Todo-list schema).
+We start by creating a simple GraphQL schema for our todo list, then install the [99designs/gqlgen](https://github.com/99designs/gqlgen) package and configure it.
 Let's create a file named `todo.graphql` and paste the following:

 ```graphql
 # Maps a Time GraphQL scalar to a Go time.Time struct.